tsuinami-r1/drone-mesh-5plus/README.md

 - **Distributed, receive-only nodes.** Each node is a XIAO ESP32 (S3 or C5) that *passively* listens for drone Remote ID, DJI DroneID, MAVLink, and analog FPV video.
-  Nodes **transmit nothing over the air to detect a drone**, so the network itself stays quiet, low-power, and hard to spot — discretion is a design property, not an afterthought.
+  Nodes **transmit nothing over the air to detect a drone**, so the network itself stays quiet, low-power, and hard to spot.
+Discretion is a design property, not an afterthought.
 - **Meshtastic backhaul — no infrastructure needed.** Each node pairs with a Heltec LoRa (Meshtastic) radio over UART.
-Detections travel home over the **encrypted LoRa mesh** — no Wi-Fi, no cellular, no internet backhaul.
+Detections travel home over the **encrypted LoRa mesh.** No Wi-Fi, no cellular, no internet backhaul.
 This is what lets the network blanket a wide area, including places with no power or connectivity.
-  Alternatively, if deployed on a rooftop - MQTT via the building's network is also possible.
+  Alternatively, if deployed on a rooftop, MQTT via the building's network is also possible.
 - **Remote, unattended, solar-powered.** Nodes run standalone in the field; the reference build is **solar powered**.
 There is no operator at the node — it wakes, listens, relays over the mesh, and keeps running.
 The firmware is hardened for